Laura Mercier • Secret Brightener • Concealers

 PROS: The first time I've found shimmer/illuminating and subtle in the same product.
 I LOVE this for highlighter along the bridge of my nose, top of cheekbones, etc. Has two colors to choose from.
 The original version (not #2) looked better on my N to NC 10-15 skin.
 (I lean just a little warm.)

-ALTERNATES: Trish McEvoy's Correct and Brighten Pen has no shimmer and dries just a little chalky (on my dry skin.)
+ALTERNATES: Trish McEvoy's Correct and Brighten Pen has no shimmer but dries just a little chalky (on my dry skin.)
 Chanel's Eclat Lumiere dries just a tiny bit chalky too (no shimmer).
-I love the highlighter in the highlighter/concealer by ELF.
+Givency has a nice highlighting "mister" pen or some name like that.

 Age: 25-29 Skin: Sensitive, Medium, Warm Hair: Black, Straight, Fine Eyes: Brown